McPhelpsius/FreeCodeCamp-Weather/r1-log.md

 Tried some different ways to share to Facebook
 Firefox was blocking my facebook SDK from loading
 Can popup a share modal prepopulated with quote

+###R1D10
+Resume challenge, haven't pushed or tweeted in a few days Create Workspace for FreeCodeCamp weather
+Pulling weather using native fetch
+Currently displaying Location Name, Temperature and icon unstyled